Alan-Oliver-05/studio/HOW_TO_GET_KEYS.md

 This key allows your application to authenticate with Google's APIs.

-1. In your Google Cloud Project, navigate to **"APIs & Services" > "Credentials"** from the left-hand menu.
+1. In your selected Google Cloud Project, navigate to **"APIs & Services" > "Credentials"** from the left-hand menu.
 2. Click on **"+ CREATE CREDENTIALS"** at the top of the page.
 3. Select **"API key"** from the dropdown menu.
 4. A new API key will be created.
 Click the copy icon to copy it.
-5.  **Important Security Step:** For security, it's highly recommended to restrict your key.
-Click **"Edit API key"** and under "API restrictions", select "Restrict key".
-From the dropdown, select the **"Custom Search API"**.
-This ensures the key can only be used for searching.
-6. Paste this key into the `.env` file in your project for the `GOOGLE_API_KEY` variable.
+5. Paste this key into the `.env` file in your project for the `GOOGLE_API_KEY` variable.

     ```env
     GOOGLE_API_KEY="YOUR_API_KEY_HERE"